 Partner Family Central

-120 letters have been delivered to Santa Maria Tzeja’s computer facility by email, and printed there July 26.
+120 letters were delivered to Santa Maria Tzeja’s computer facility by email, and printed there July 26.
 Of these, 100 letters were answered.
 Reply letters are currently being mailed to U.S. writers as each translation gets completed.

 Family to Family Connection